Richard Anderson: Career

 In 1965, he played Judge Lander in the episode "Kate Melville and the Law" of the syndicated series Death Valley Days.
+He appeared in The Wild Wild West, S3 E17 "The Night of the Headless Woman" as the corrupt San Francisco shipping inspector James Jeffers (1968).
 In 1970–71, Anderson starred as Chief George Untermeyer in the Burt Reynolds series Dan August.

 Anderson first appeared as Oscar Goldman in the second episode of The Six Million Dollar Man ("Wine, Women, and War", 1973).
-He would portray the character through the series' end in 1978 as well as on the spinoff series The Bionic Woman for its entire run from 1976 to 1978.
-In addition, Anderson guest-starred on other TV series in the 1960s and 1970s, including Hawaii Five-O, Wanted Dead or Alive, Gunsmoke, Ironside, Columbo and The Love Boat.
+He portrayed the character through the series' end in 1978 and on the spinoff series The Bionic Woman for its entire run from 1976 to 1978.
+Anderson was a guest-star on other TV series in the 1960s and 1970s, including Hawaii Five-O, Wanted Dead or Alive, Gunsmoke, Ironside, Columbo and The Love Boat (He appeared in S2 E18 as Dr. Akers, Dr. Bricker's former mentor, a surgeon who had since lost an arm.
+The episode aired 2/9/1979.).

 He appeared in the television movie The Night Strangler as the villain, Dr. Richard Malcolm.
 Anderson was just as busy in the 1980s on Charlie's Angels, Matt Houston, Knight Rider, Remington Steele, Cover Up, The A-Team, The Fall Guy, Simon & Simon, and Murder, She Wrote.
 He played murder suspect Ken Braddock in the first two-hour episode of the revived Perry Mason, starring Raymond Burr, titled "Perry Mason Returns" (1985), Anderson had a recurring role as Senator Buck Fallmont on Dynasty from 1986 to 1987.
 He portrayed President Lyndon B. Johnson in the 1987 miniseries Hoover vs. The Kennedys.

-In the 1990s, he served as narrator and a recurring guest star for Kung Fu: The Legend Continues.
-He served also as a commercial spokesperson for the Shell Oil Company in the United States, known as The Shell Answer Man.
+In the 1990s, Anderson served as narrator and a recurring guest star for Kung Fu: The Legend Continues.
+He was also a commercial spokesperson for the Shell Oil Company in the United States, known as the Shell Answer Man.
 "The Shell Answer Man" appeared in commercials from 1976 to 1982.